 Sometimes accidents with large trucks are caused by the actions of an employer, loading company or another party other than the driver.
 Overloading trucks, failing to follow weight and load limitations, failing to check brakes, failing to maintain the truck, decreased visibility due to weather and other conditions, requirements to drive in poor weather conditions, the inability to react quickly due to mechanical problems, failure to adhere to regulations for the maintenance and inspection of a truck are all common problems that can cause accidents.
 The trucking or transport company may be responsible for ensuring that all trucks are in good mechanical condition before hitting the road.
 In addition, federal regulations require that the placard on all trucks list the common carrier ID number for the particular truck, which usually leads to additional parties and insurance coverage.

-If you are involved in a large truck accident, the same steps would be taken as in an auto accident.
 Contact the police to file a detailed accident report and gather detailed information from the other driver including contact information, driver’s license number and insurance information.
 If possible, take photographs of the truck, the placard number, the accident scene and the property damage.
 In addition, gather detailed information from any witnesses that are available.